Desk with Laptop, Calculator, Files and small model of house with epc colours

 Then from 1983 onwards it was much more normal for cavities to be insulated at the construction stage due to further tightening of the thermal performance requirements.

-Despite the above, some dwellings were actually still being built into the early 1990s without cavity wall insulation as they could meet the thermal requirements by using thermal bocks on the inner skin of the wall instead of installing insulation.
+Despite the above, some dwellings were actually still being built into the early 1990s without cavity wall insulation as their builders could meet the energy requirements by using thermal blocks on the inner skin of the wall instead of installing insulation.

 For properties where cavity wall insulation was not installed at the time of construction, it is possible to have it retrofitted (ie fitted afterwards).